Dynamic Avalanches: Rate-Controlled Switching and Race Conditions

-Transitions often entail the flipping of bistable, hysteretic elements, such as ridges~\cite{meeussen2023multistable}, particle clusters~\cite{wang2022propagating}, beams~\cite{liu2024controlled}, or hysteretic springs~\cite{shohat2024geometric}, which allows to distinguish two types of transitions.
+Transitions often entail the flipping of bistable or hysteretic elements such as ridges~\cite{meeussen2023multistable}, particle clusters~\cite{wang2022propagating}, beams~\cite{liu2024controlled}, bistable reaction-diffusion cells \cite{vergassola2018mitotic}, or hysteretic springs~\cite{shohat2024geometric}, which allows one to distinguish two types of transitions.
 Transitions composed of a single flipping event are referred to as elementary, and those composed of multiple events are avalanches.
 These events occur in rapid succession, suggesting that avalanche characteristics may depend on the driving rate, the dynamics of individual flipping events, and the time delay between flipping events due to the finite velocity of signal propagation.
 For example, when the driving rate becomes comparable to the internal timescales, recent studies have shown that dynamic driving protocols can significantly influence the resulting avalanches \cite{lindeman2023competition,jules2023dynamical,liu2021delayed,huang2024exploiting}.

-Here, instead, we consider asymptotically slow driving and show that the internal dynamics can lead to {\em dynamic avalanches} that can not be described in a quasi-static framework.
+Here, instead, we consider asymptotically slow driving and show that the internal dynamics can lead to {\em dynamic avalanches} that cannot be described in a quasistatic framework.
 First, underdamped flipping dynamics can lead to vibrations and dynamical orbits that overshoot a local energy minimum, thus promoting the formation of avalanches.
-Second, when the time delay between flipping events is small, race conditions may occur where one flipping event destabilizes multiple other elements simultaneously \cite{huffman1954synthesis,teunisse2024transition,szulc2022cooperative}; the order in which these unstable elements flip then determines the avalanche.
+Second, when the time delay between flipping events is small, race conditions may occur in which one flipping event destabilizes multiple other elements simultaneously \cite{huffman1954synthesis,teunisse2024transition,szulc2022cooperative}; the order in which these unstable elements flip then determines the avalanche.